ES7/LangChain-for-LLMs/README.md

 **`1.
 Model_Prompt_Parser.ipynb` :-** In this notebook we will see the models used in langchain, what are prompt templates, and what is parsing in langchain.

 **`2.
 Memory.ipynb` :-** In this notebook we will see the different ways to store the history of conversation in langchain.

+**`3.
+Chains.ipynb` :-** In this notebook we will see what are chains and its types and how to use it.